royasutton/openscad-amu/docs/README.md

 ------------

-[openscad-amu] is being developed to support the construction of automated design flows and Doxygen-based documentation for [OpenSCAD] language-based mechanical designs.
-It establishes a framework that allows documentation and auxiliary build-scripts to be embedded into the [OpenSCAD] design source.
+[openscad-amu] is being developed to support the construction of automated design flows with Doxygen-based documentation for [OpenSCAD] language-based mechanical design.
+It establishes a framework that enables documentation and build-scripts to be embedded into the __\*.scad__ design source.
+It incorporates two distinct but complementary features that may be used together or independently:

+    (1) Design Compilation Automation, and
+    (2) Design Documentation Generation.

+In either case, design __\*.scad__ source files are augmented with structured auxiliary comments.

-The build scripts are automatically extracted at compile-time to construct [Makefiles] that automate the design flow.
-It provides source code input-filters that extend [Doxygen], providing additional [special commands] with features useful in mechanical design.
-The flow automates documentation generation for each [OpenSCAD] design source with embedded [Doxygen] content.
+Build scripts are automatically extracted at compile-time to construct [Makefiles] that manage the design compilation. [openscad-amu] provides source code filters that extend [Doxygen], and provides additional [special commands] with features useful in mechanical design.
+The design flow automates the documentation extraction and formatting for each __\*.scad__ source with embedded [Doxygen] content.

 <p align="center">
 <img src="assets/flow_intro.svg" alt="" border="0" usemap="#adf.map"/>